Laestadianism: Organization in Finland and North America

-Most Laestadians in Finland are part of the national Lutheran Church of Finland (cf. Communion of Nordic Lutheran Dioceses); but in America, where there is no official Lutheran church, they founded their own denomination, which split into three sub-groups in the mid-20th century.
-Subsequent splits in the American church later resulted in 19 branches, of which about 15 are active today.
+Most Laestadians in Finland are part of the national Lutheran Church of Finland (cf. Communion of Nordic Lutheran Dioceses); but in America, where there is no official Lutheran church, they founded their own denomination, which split into three groups in the mid-20th century.
+Subsequent splits in the American church resulted in 19 branches, of which about 15 are active today.

-The three large main branches, comprising about 90 percent of Laestadians, are:
+The three main branches, comprising about 90 percent of Laestadians, are: